HM Prison Dartmoor: Modern operations

-Dartmoor continues to suffer from its age, in 2001 a Board of Visitors report condemned sanitation, as well as highlighting a list of urgent repairs needed.
+Dartmoor continues to suffer from its age.
+In 2001 a Board of Visitors report condemned sanitation, as well as highlighting a list of urgent repairs needed.
 A year later, the prison was converted to a Category C prison for less violent offenders.
-In 2002, the Prison Reform Trust warned that the prison may be breaching the Human Rights Act 1998 due to severe overcrowding at the jail.
+In 2002, the Prison Reform Trust warned that the prison might be breaching the Human Rights Act 1998 due to severe overcrowding.
 A year later, however, the Chief Inspector of Prisons declared that the prison had made substantial improvements to its management and regime.

 In March 2008, staff at the prison passed a vote of no confidence in the governor Serena Watts, claiming they felt bullied by managers and unsafe.

 Dartmoor is now a Category C prison, which means it houses mainly non-violent offenders and white-collar criminals.
-It also holds people with convictions for sexual offences, but it is designated as a support site only for these individuals and as such does not offer treatment programmes for them.
+It also holds people with convictions for sexual offences, but it is designated as a support site only for these individuals, and as such does not offer treatment programmes for them.